Xiaomi WiFi 6 Router (2021)

-Overall, ensure excellent transmission and reception performance 7 external antennasthat radiate the signal omnidirectionally over long distances.
-One of the antennas is a special one AIoT antennathat takes care of the integration and control of network devices.
-Other special features are OFDMA (Orthogonal Frequency Division Multiple Access), MU-MIMO (4 × 4), BSS coloring and support the new one WPA3 Encryption protocol.
-Friends of wired network transmission may use one Gigabit WAN port and three gigabit LAN ports looking forward.
-Auto MDI-X identifies the send or receive line of the connected cable.
+A total of 7 external antennas, which emit the signal omnidirectionally over long distances, ensure excellent transmission and reception performance.
+One of the antennas is a special AIoT antenna that takes care of integrating and controlling network devices.
+Other special features are OFDMA (Orthogonal Frequency Division Multiple Access), MU-MIMO (4 × 4), BSS coloring and support for the new WPA3 encryption protocol.
+Friends of wired network transmission can look forward to a Gigabit WAN port and three Gigabit LAN ports.
+Auto MDI-X identifies the transmit or receive line of the connected cable.

-The Xiaomi AX1800 is another WiFi 6 router, which is a bit weaker than the top model.
-The differences lie not only in the design, but also in the hardware used.
-The centerpiece is a Qualcomm IPQ6000 (4 Cortex-A57, 1.2 GHz clock rate) with Dual-core NPU chip and 256MB of memory.
+The Xiaomi AX1800 is another WiFi 6 router that is slightly weaker than the top model.
+The differences are not only in the design, but also in the built-in hardware.
+The core is a Qualcomm IPQ6000 (4 Cortex-A57, 1.2 GHz clock rate) with dual-core NPU chip and 256MB memory.
 At first glance, the CPU is a bit faster than that of the AX3600, but the differences are in the details.
 The new IEEE 802.11ax WiFi protocol is supported.
 OFDMA is also available.
-MU-MIMO also, but only in one 2 x 2 Execution.
+MU-MIMO too, but only in a 2 × 2 version.
 External antennas are missing.
 Instead, there are 2 internal dual-frequency antennas inside the router.
 There is no special AIoT antenna.

-Features like BBS Coloring, WPA3, Band-Merge and Beamforming available.
-The operating system is also on MiWiFi OpenWRT Base.
-From the end of June 2020, the router will also receive a major software update, the router Mesh makes compatible.
-The connections are with a Gigabit WAN port and three gigabit LAN ports identical to the top model.
+Features like BBS coloring, WPA3, band merge and beamforming are available.
+The operating system is also MiWiFi based on OpenWRT.
+From the end of June 2020, the router will also receive a major software update that will make the router mesh compatible.
+The connections are identical to the top model with one Gigabit WAN port and three Gigabit LAN ports.

 Xiaomi Redmi AX5

 Another router in the lower price segment is the Redmi AX5 router.
 Redmi is Xiaomi's “young brand” that promises quality at the best price.
-The Redmi Ax5 comes in a plain white case and comes with it 4 external antennas equipped that omnidirectionally spread the signal
+The Redmi Ax5 comes in a plain white housing and is equipped with 4 external antennas that spread the signal omnidirectionally

-The hardware, software and functionality is almost identical to the slightly more expensive Xiaomi AX1800 router.
-The is also installed here Qualcomm IPQ6000 Chip, but only one Single core NPU (1.5 GHz clock) is at the side.
+The hardware, software and functionality are almost identical to the somewhat more expensive Xiaomi AX1800 router.
+The Qualcomm IPQ6000 chip is also installed here, although it is only supported by a single-core NPU (1.5 GHz clock rate).
 The memory has a size of 256MB.
-The router is already advertised with integrated Mesh function.
+The router is advertised with an integrated mesh function.

-The new WiFi 6 WiFi standard is slowly picking up speed.
-Few routers with IEEE 802.11ax Protocol support has so far made it onto the market.
-Entry-level models from relevant brands are available from around 80 euros, but these routers cannot lure with convincing functions.
-The situation is different with the less known Xiaomi routers.
-Starting prices of less than 50 euros make the WiFi 6 router series particularly attractive, which is why one too Import worth it.
+The new WiFi 6 WLAN standard is only slowly picking up speed.
+Only a few routers with IEEE 802.11ax protocol support have made it onto the market so far.
+Entry-level models from relevant brands are available from around 80 euros, but these routers cannot attract with convincing functions.
+The situation is different with the less well-known Xiaomi routers.
+Starting prices of less than 50 euros make the WiFi 6 router series particularly attractive, which is why it is also worth importing.

 The only obstacle is the cut to the Chinese market.
 So if you decide to import, you also opt for a MiWiFi user interface in Chinese.
 However, as you know from other Xiaomi import routers, the user interface can be easily translated with the Google translator.
 Provided there is an internet connection.

-Alternatively, you can on one Global launch hope of the router series.
+Alternatively, one can hope for a global launch of the router series.
 After all, Xiaomi has already announced this.
-The routers are to come to Europe in the summer.
-The prices are then of course somewhat higher.
+The routers should come to Europe in the summer.
+The prices are then of course a little higher.